-Multiplex Ligation-dependent Probe Amplification
+Multiplex Ligation-Dependent Probe Amplification (MLPA)

-- Order to confirm a suspected diagnosis of SMA or for carrier screening
+- Order to confirm a suspected diagnosis of SMA or for carrier screening.

-- SMN1 and SMN2 copy number and the linked variant c.*3+80T>G (rs143838139) will be reported
+- SMN1 and SMN2 copy number and the linked variant c.*3+80T>G (rs143838139) will be reported.

-Multiplex Ligation-dependent Probe Amplification
+Multiplex Ligation-Dependent Probe Amplification (MLPA)

-Order for prenatal diagnosis of SMA when both parents carry a known deletion of SMN1 or have a previous child with SMA caused by two SMN1 deletions
+Order for prenatal diagnosis of SMA when both parents carry a known deletion of SMN1 or have a previous child with SMA caused by two SMN1 deletions.

-- Rare pathogenic SMN1 sequence variants will not be detected
+- Rare pathogenic SMN1 sequence variants will not be detected.

 Spinal muscular atrophy (SMA) is the most common lethal genetic disease in children and is characterized by progressive muscle weakness due to degeneration of the lower motor neurons.
 Onset ranges from before birth to adulthood and severity is highly variable.
 Individuals with SMA have no functioning copies of the SMN1 gene.
 Most (95%) have a loss of both copies of the SMN1 gene due to deletion or gene conversion, while a minority (5%) have a deletion of SMN1 on one chromosome and a SMN1 sequence variant on the other.
 The SMN2 gene, adjacent and highly homologous to SMN1, produces lower levels of survival motor neuron protein compared to SMN1.
-Disease severity has been shown to be modified by SMN2 gene copy number in some cases, though phenotype cannot be predicted with certainty.
+Disease severity has been shown to be modified by the SMN2 gene copy number in some cases, though phenotype cannot be predicted with certainty.
 An SMN1 variant, c.*3+80T>G, that is part of a haplotype associated with SMN1 duplication in silent carriers (two copies of SMN1 on one chromosome and no copies on the other), particularly in individuals of Ashkenazi Jewish descent, increases the likelihood that two copies of SMN1 are on the same chromosome.

 Disease Overview